Valen-r-s/cafe-menu/README.md

 # ☕Café Menu Project

 This web application is designed to showcase a responsive café menu, providing a delightful experience for users on both desktop and mobile devices.
-Crafted with a mobile-first approach, the project aims to deliver a seamless and visually appealing interface using HTML and CSS.
+Developed with a mobile-first approach, the project aims to deliver a seamless and visually appealing interface using HTML and CSS.

 ## ⚡Features